AndyChwalik/andy-chwalik-portfolio/docs/Labs/L04/index.md

 #### Preprocessing

 I moved onto PrusaSlicer after saving my CAD model as an stl file.
 When I imported my model, it came in sideways.
 I am not sure why this keeps happening because I thought I designed my part on the top plate, but it is a simple fix.
 All I had to do was just rotate the design by 90 degrees, and the design should be flat on the bed.
+I didn't have to scale my design at all because I designed it for the dimensions it is at currently, and I didn't have to add any supports because nothing that I wasn't testing exceeded the FEM design rules.

 <p align="center">
     <img src="initial_orientation.png" alt="initial_orientation" style="width:100%; height:auto;">